Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info

-## Capitalization does not prevent reassignment:
+## Capitalization Does Not Prevent Reassignment:

-Naming variables in all capital letters is a convenantion to communicate that such variables have constant values that will not change, however, it does not actually prevent reassignment.
+Naming variables in all capital letters is a convention to communicate that such variables have constant values that will not change, however, it does not actually prevent reassignment.

 ### !end-callout